If there was one book I’d recommend on scaling a start-up or any company past 10 customers, it would be 4 Disciplines of Execution.

 Before, my co-founder and I had a meeting once a week on Wednesdays.
 For half hour, we would run through how the business was doing.

-The other thing I did was add a weekly one-on-one our business developer; and every other higher that we have is also going to have a weekly one-on-one on the calendar, where we go through their player’s scoreboard for every account that they’re on, and run through what those task are.
+Also, I added a weekly one-on-one for our business developer; and every other crucial person that we have is also going to have a weekly one-on-one on the calendar, so we can check their player’s scoreboards and discuss the tasks or accounts they are on.